jlparkI/xGPR/README.md

 in size from thousands to millions of datapoints.
 It can also be used for efficient approximate kernel k-means and approximate kernel PCA.

+[The docs](https://xgpr.readthedocs.io/en/latest/) provide a number of examples for how to use xGPR for fitting protein sequences, small molecule structures, and tabular data for regression (classification is also available in v0.4.8).

-It uses a fast Hadamard transform-based implementation of the random features approximation (aka random Fourier features).
+xGPR uses a fast Hadamard transform-based implementation of the random features approximation (aka random Fourier features).
 It is designed to run on either CPU or GPU (GPU is better for training, either is fine for inference), to model tabular data, sequence & time series data and graph data, and to